← Work

 Error Recovery and Help: Designed Out or Absent

-Error recovery is near non-issue by design: perpetual save, perpetual undo, and constraint-based workflows mean recoverable errors are rarely severe.
-Help and documentation is entirely external.
+Error recovery is a near non-issue by design: perpetual save, perpetual undo, and constraint-based workflows mean recoverable errors are rarely severe.
+Help and documentation are entirely external.
 A 56-page manual, onboarding videos on YouTube, and the Ableton community.
 No in-app help, no contextual tooltips, no onboarding flow.
 For experienced Live users, not a problem.
 For anyone arriving cold, a real barrier.

 Cognitive Walkthrough: Ableton Learning Synths